Landing Zone

 Shared

-tipThe shared account is meant to house resources shared with all other accounts.
-Examples might include KMS Keys, AMIs, or ECR repositories.
+OU.tipThe shared account is intended for shared resources like KMS Keys, AMIs, or ECR repositories.

 -